rogerkuou/RS-DAT-template/README.md

 This repository hosts the material for a workshop taught at the [EO Summer School 2025 - Data Science for Earth Observation](https://opengeohub.org/summer-school/summer-school-2025/) by [OpenGeoHub](https://opengeohub.org/)

-During the workshop, demonstrate how to scale up the inference of a machine learning model to large EO data on HPC.
+During the workshop, we will demonstrate how to scale up the inference of a machine learning model to large EO data on HPC in an interactive session using [Jupyter](https://docs.jupyter.org/en/latest/) and [Dask](https://docs.dask.org/en/stable/index.html).

 We will use a simple random forest classifier as an example.
 We will train a toy water classification model on a cutout of a Sentinel-2 RGB scene.
 We will then apply the model to a larger mosaic involving multiple scenes, and predict its water classification mask.

+We will run the use case on the [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) cluster, a high-throuput data processing platform hosted by [SURF](https://www.surf.nl/).

 ## Repository structure

-* [`notebooks/`](./notebooks/) contains the Jupyter notebooks that implements the use case.
+* [`notebooks/`](./notebooks/) contains the Jupyter notebooks that implement the use case.
-* [`scripts/`](./scripts/) contains the batch job script to start a Jupyter server on Spider.
+* [`scripts/`](./scripts/) contains the batch job script to start a Jupyter session on Spider.
-* [`.github/`](./github) contains all the scripts that build the container image with the required enviroment.
+* [`.github/`](./github) contains the scripts that take care of building and publishing a container image with the required dependencies.
-* [`environment.yml`](./environment.yml) is the conda environment file that contains all the project dependencies.
+* [`environment.yml`](./environment.yml) is the environment file that define all the project dependencies.

 ## Data

-The data used in this workshop is published [on Zenodo](https://zenodo.org/records/16941613) and is available on the Spider system in the following directory: `/project/remotesensing/Data/2025-09-03-eo-summer-school/`.
+The data used in this workshop is available on the Spider system in the following directory: `/project/remotesensing/Data/2025-09-03-eo-summer-school/`.
+The dataset is also published on Zenodo: [link](https://zenodo.org/records/16941613)

 ## Setup